- Many users had problems with their antivirus blocking USB on their devices.

 - Now, from that window choose how to handle a new, or an existing, USB connection from your antivirus.

-You can also add exclusions for a certain USB device, if you know that the data stored there can be trust.
+You can also add exclusions for a certain USB device if you know that the data stored there can be trusted.
 Here is what you need to do:

 - Launch Bitdefender and choose Protection.

 - Go to Settings and click on Exclusions.